 There is still controversy: for example, conflicting findings on whether women are inherently more susceptible to VR sickness.
 Chang et al. (2020) noted inconsistent sex-differences.

 Moreover, as VR enters therapy (psychotherapy, rehabilitation, exposure for phobias), we must ask: are we providing equitable sessions?
 Are we monitoring for vr motion sickness and adjusting accordingly?
 The cost of a bad experience (nausea, early dropout) is not simply discomfort—it undermines trust and may widen digital health divides.
+As immersive tech evolves, the psychology of mixed reality will introduce new challenges and opportunities.

 In terms of future directions: innovations such as vestibular stimulation devices are being explored to align sensory cues and reduce sickness.
 A 2024 study found bone-conduction vibration reduced nausea scores.
 While promising, we must recognise limitations: small samples, uncertain long-term effects, and much research still done in controlled lab settings.
 The interplay between immersive tech and social inclusion remains under-explored.